issp-center-dev/H-wave/docs/en/source/howtouse/ho-index.rst

      First, you need to create input files for H-wave that are an input file that specify calculation conditions, and the definition files for the Hamiltonian.
      To generate the definition files, it will be convenient to use `StdFace library <https://github.com/issp-center-dev/StdFace>`_.
      A brief description of these files is given in Tutorial section.
-     You may consult File format section for the details.
+     You may consult File format sections for the details.

   #.
 Run